Papazkarası

-Ampelographers believe that Papaskarası is native to the Balkan peninsula and was probably the result of a natural cross between Prokupac and Alba imputotato.
+Ampelographers believe that Papazkarası is native to the Balkan peninsula and was probably the result of a natural cross between Prokupac and Alba imputotato.
 Prokupac has been growing in Serbia and Macedonia since at least the 5th century, when it was first mentioned, so the cross between Prokupac and Alba Imputptato would have had to occur sometime after the 5th century.
 The authors also suggest that Papazkarası is one of the parents of the Kadarka grape.